1Hyena/cryptograffiti/api/README.md

     to restore a session when `nonce` has been lost.
 If the client wishes to restore the existing session it is advised to provide the `restore` parameter as '1' so that the server would not return an error.

+    __Please note that session initialization is only a prerequisite for calling protected and private functions.
+Private functions are used internally by CryptoGraffiti.info services so unless you are part of our development team you most likely do not need to initialize a session.__

     _POST Parameters_
     * `fun`            --- `init`